How Much Does it Cost to Get Brake Fluid Change?

 - Lumps or debris floating in brake fluid

-- Brake fluid level is more than half an inch below the maximum line.
+– Brake fluid level is over half an inch below the maximum line.

-If you notice these signs, it's time to change your brake fluid.
-Make sure to use a brake fluid specifically for your car--DOT 3, DOT 4, or DOT 5, depending on the make and model of your vehicle.
+If you notice these signs, changing your brake fluid is time.
+Make sure to use a brake fluid specifically for your car–DOT 3, DOT 4, or DOT 5, depending on the make and model of your vehicle.
 You can find this information on the brake fluid tank cap.

 Flushing the system with new brake fluid ensures that all old, contaminated fluid is removed and replaced with new fluid.
 It's also important to check your brakes at the mechanic to ensure they're functioning correctly.